 Try playing around with different chord progressions or adding random notes or rhythms to your melody.

-EDM music is a form of artistic expression that brings people together and creates unforgettable memories.
+EDM is a form of artistic expression that brings people together and creates unforgettable memories.
 While it is true that many producers are in it for the money, they need to remember that true success and fulfillment come from doing what makes them happy.

 I don’t care about having money.
 It’s about being happy, man. – Skrillex

 You must find a balance between your passion for music and your desire for financial success.
-Ultimately, the key to producing great EDM music is to always stay true to oneself and never lose sight of the joy that music can bring to both the artist and the audience.
+Ultimately, the key to producing great music is to always stay true to oneself and never lose sight of the joy that music can bring to both the artist and the audience.